roelmann/seahorse/README.md

 Seahorse
 ========
-This is NOT a complete theme - it is an area where I am experimenting with the flexbox layout for Moodle.
+This is an experimental theme currently in Alpha.
+It builds on experimental work I have been doing using the flexbox layout model for Moodle themes.
-Please note browser support for flexbox is limited.
-Please ensure you have the latest version of your browser and check http://caniuse.com/flexbox for compatability.

 seahorse currently links to base as parent for basic css styling, but applies its own page layout through the flexbox model.